DiligentGraphics/DiligentSamples/Tutorials/Tutorial09_Quads/readme.md

 # Tutorial09 - Quads

-This tutorial shows how to render multiple 2D quads, frequently swithcing textures and blend modes.
+This tutorial shows how to render multiple 2D quads, frequently switching textures and blend modes.

 ![](Animation_Large.gif)